 Materials you’ll need

-- nylon yarn/wool (preferably dark green to resemble plants)
+- nylon yarn/wool (dark green is preferred because it resembles plants)

 - A4 size board or cardboard